GoogleCloudPlatform/runtimes-common/integration_tests/README.md

 		'--url', '<application_url>'
 	]

 In addition, each test (detailed below) can be skipped by passing the corresponding flag to the build step.
-For example, to opt out of the monitoring test in the run, pass the `--no-monitoring` flag to the build step.
+For example, to opt out of the monitoring test in the run, pass the `--skip-monitoring-tests` flag to the build step.

 ## Tests